JohnCalebP/Portfolio/README.md

 # Portfolio
 I'm Caleb, a Software QA Tester with experience in manual, database, API and automation testing.
 I began my career executing test cases, ensuring platform stability, and reporting defects.
 As I aimed to grow my skills, I joined a freelance platform, working with global teams on fast-paced projects.
-I gained more structured experience in regression, smoke, exploratory, and automation testing with Playwright (JavaScript) and focused on test script maintenance.
 I also expanded my expertise in cross-browser testing with tools like BrowserStack and LambdaTest, collaborating closely with developers and senior QAs to enhance testing efficiency.

 This portfolio showcases my practical skills, learnings, and continuous growth.
 My current focus is enhancing both manual, database, API and automation testing to increase test coverage and improve my skills